Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments

 We assumed until now negligible particle loss, namely that the resonators' relaxation is much slower than the engineered dissipation.
-In the SM~\cite{SM}, we analyze the impact of weak particle leakage and propose a way to mitigate it through additional spin reservoirs realizing particle pumps.
-If the total mean particle number is kept large, we find that BS is still dictated by the matrix $A$ and is successfully controlled in the same manner as above.
-This is easily explained by the fact that BS is induced by the terms in Eq.~\eqref{eq:mfeq} which are quadratic in the occupation numbers, while pump and loss still depend linearly on them (see, also, Ref.~\cite{Vorberg2018}).
-As an outlook, pump and loss may be used as additional control parameters.
+In the SM~\cite{SM}, we analyze the impact of weak losses and the use of spin reservoirs realizing particle pumps to counteract them.
+If the total mean particle number is kept large, BS is to good approximation solely dictated by the matrix $A$, rather than by pump and loss.
+It is, thus, still successfully controlled with the above methods.
+This is easily explained by the fact that BS derives from terms in the mean-field equation that are quadratic in $n_i$, whereas pump and loss enter linearly.
+For the same reason, the BS steady state is attained well before substantial losses occur.
+Pump and loss may also be used as additional control parameters.

-We next control BS into a chosen set of three modes.
-We choose eigenstates $\{\ket{0}, \ket{2}, \ket{3}\}$ with target condensate fractions $[\bm{\nu}_{S,0}, \bm{\nu}_{S,2}, \bm{\nu}_{S,3}]=[1/10, 3/10, 6/10]$.
-The solution of Eq.~\eqref{eq:cond_on_z} yields the desired BS pattern, depicted in Fig.~\ref{fig:2}(c).
-The occupations of selected states are proportional to $N$, while the non-selected-state occupations saturate.
-By exploring different connectivities through different gap-to-spin associations and solving for $\bm{z}$, protocols giving selection into any triplet of states, with the same occupation fractions as above, are found.
-The resulting asymmetry matrices for each triplet are shown in Fig.~\ref{fig:2}(d).

-To exemplify controlled selection into more than three states, we target five modes of a ten-site chain.
-The reservoir spins realize rate asymmetries $A_{ij}$ for which each target mode is strongly connected to at least two other selected states.
-Choosing states $\{\ket{3},\ket{5},\ket{6},\ket{8},\ket{9}\}$ and solving Eqs~\eqref{eq:cond_on_z} for $\bm{z}$, gives the asymmetry matrix of Fig.~\ref{fig:10s}(a), and BS with chosen equal occupancy is successfully attained [Fig.~\ref{fig:10s}(b)].